aquasecurity/aqua-aws/cloudformation/aqua-ecs-ec2/README.md

 # Deployment method 1: CloudFormation Management Console

  1. Click the <b>Launch Stack</b> icon at the top of this README.md file.
 This will take you to the <b>Create stack</b> function of the AWS CloudFormation Management Console.
- 2. Ensure that your AWS region is set to where you want to deploy Aqua CSP.
+ 2. Ensure that your AWS region is set to where you want to deploy Aqua Enforcer.
  3. Click "Next".
  4. Set or modify any of the parameters (per the explanations provided).
  5. Click "Next" to create the stack.